Skip to main content

 For AI recommendations to appear, Fin needs to be live on your workspace and you must have sufficient conversation volume.

-To further customize this data connector, see the custom data connector section below. 👇
+To further customize this Data connector, see the From a custom Data connector section.

 Phase 1: API